 We review our occupational health risks annually as part of our Operational Risk Management process.
 Our key safety risks are transport and fatigue-related incidents; falling objects and working at height; and fall of ground.

-Our Safety Peer Group provides a platform where best practice and learning from across De Beers is shared.
+Our Safety Peer Group provides a platform where best practice and learning from across De Beers Group is shared.
 Major topics discussed in 2016 included: Anglo American’s upgraded safety standards; high potential hazards and enhanced high potential incident reporting; contractor management guidelines; incident management guidelines; and operational risk and critical controls.

 Safety is part of our Good to Great framework, setting out a five-year improvement journey and a plan for safety with a specific focus on the basics, including: